peiyuwu9/bamazon/README.md

 1. By using `node bamazonCustomer.js`, as a customer is able to purchase multiple items.

-2. If the item is out of stock, terminal will return *Insufficient Inventory*.
+2. If the item is out of stock, terminal will return *'Insufficient Inventory'*.

 3. Once purchase decided, the customer will go to a casher to complete payment.